Volksbücherei Fürth Innenstadtbibliothek Carl Friedrich Eckart Stiftung

 2. July 2023

 Very good facilities and a good selection.
 Very friendly staff, and I received professional information.
 Such facilities should definitely be maintained in the future, with support from the city.
 Entertainment and education for the whole family.
-As a suggestion, I would also recommend cooperating with filmfriend (app), where customers can watch niche films for free, including many German productions.
+As a suggestion, I would propose collaborating with filmfriend (app), as customers can watch niche films for free, including many German productions.